 Measure Overview

-This measure would prescriptively require circulator pumps serving central water heating systems in nonresidential buildings to have advanced digital pump controls.
-Applicable controls would include internal or external controls that reduce energy use at the pump and/or water heater.
+This measure would prescriptively require circulator pumps serving central service hot water systems in nonresidential buildings to have advanced pump controls.
+Applicable controls would include controls that are internal or external to the pump that reduce energy use at the pump and/or water heater.
 The proposed control requirements would vary based on building size, application, water heating plant types, and distribution system designs.
-Proposed continuous pump control methods include but are not limited to pressure based variable speed control with thermal balancing valve(s), constant return temperature control, demand flow-based control, aquastat, and digital timeclock.
-The proposed measure would be applicable to new construction, alterations and additions.
+Proposed continuous pump control methods include but are not limited to pressure based variable speed control with thermal balancing valve(s), constat return temperature control, demand flow-based control, and digital timeclock.
+The proposed measure would be applicable to new construction, alterations, and additions.

-This measure would include a reference appendix to add startup and field verification requirements for contractors based on the application and pump control strategy.
-Field verification would be via self-attestation on the design (NRCC) and installation (NRCI) forms.
+This measure would include updates to Joint Appendix JA14 to add startup and field verification requirements for contractors based on the application and pump control strategy.
+Field verification would be via self-attestation on the design (NRCC, LMCC) and installation (NRCI, LMCI) forms.

 | Building Type(s) | Construction Type(s) | Type of Change | Updates to Compliance Software | Third Party Verification |